All Episodes

 I'm worried now.

-Well, I mean, this is this is now extraordinarily difficult.
+Well, I mean, this is now extraordinarily difficult.

 I mean, and what I see, you know, look, Scott, for example, you could see Putin is back on the border with Ukraine.

-You can see the the geopolitical uh I I guess aggressiveness of the of communist Chinese uh, you know, all throughout the region.
+You can see the geopolitical, I guess, aggressiveness of the communist Chinese.

-There are signs that that they have now grown emboldened.
+You know, all throughout the region, there are signs that they have now grown emboldened.

-Uh one of the most underreported stories I see, Scott, is that both Russia and China are providing arms to the Iranians that they're then shipping to Yemen uh so they can fight their proxy war throughout the rest of the Middle East.
+One of the most underreported stories I see, Scott, is that both Russia and China are providing arms to the Iranians that they're then shipping to Yemen so they can fight their proxy war throughout the rest of the Middle East.

-That is that is an unholy alliance if I've ever seen one, and it's developing right before our eyes in real time, and nobody nobody's mentioned a word about it.
+And it's developing right before our eyes in real time, and nobody's mentioned a word about it.

-And Joe Biden wants to get back into negotiations with the Iranians, and I guess is willing to pay them you know more billions of dollars for nothing in return.
+And Joe Biden wants to get back into negotiations with the Iranians, and I guess is willing to pay them more billions of dollars for nothing in return.

 Right.

-And another problem again is that the Democrats don't understand that their domestic agenda is you is helping to humiliate the United States.
+And another problem, again, is that the Democrats don't understand that their domestic agenda is helping to humiliate the United States.

-The I guess the Democrats think that, you know, domestic politics are different than are separate from international politics, but it doesn't work that way because they are monitoring events in our own country.
+I guess the Democrats think that domestic politics are different and are separate from international politics, but it doesn't work that way because they are monitoring events in our own country.

 And that's why you have Putin making statements like kind of joking that he doesn't support BLM.

-And when you have a n you know, our national leadership now is too happy to point out the flaws real and perceived of America on the world stage.
+And when you have, you know, our national leadership now is too happy to point out the flaws, real and perceived, of America on the world stage.

-And then you're gonna have obviously continued problems at national security.
+And then you're going to have obviously continued problems at national security.

-All right, we continue with Scott Eulinger and Kyron Skinner.
+We continue with Scott Ullinger and Kyron Skinner.

-And I personally am worried about how compromised the Biden family is with all of these countries based on the actions of Hunter and Joe now caught in a bold face lie over never having spoken to Hunter about his foreign business dealings.
+And I personally am worried about how compromised the Biden family is with all of these countries based on the actions of Hunter and Joe now caught in a bold-faced lie over never having spoken to Hunter about his foreign business dealings.

 Now we have evidence to the contrary that as vice president, he was meeting with Hunter's foreign business contacts.